Strategies for Defining the Right UX Balance of Delight and Efficiency

 Device context is essential.
 Mobile users, often multitasking or distracted, need speed, clarity, and recoverability.
 Desktop users, who might have more time and focus, can handle slightly more complex experiences.

-The key difference between delighting a user and providing efficient usability lies in the context of the action.
 A successful UX strategy considers how users feel after their first interaction and how that feeling evolves over time.
+The key difference between delighting a user and providing efficient usability *IS* in the context of the action.
 If the experience feels natural and seamless on the tenth use, the balance has been struck.

 A couple of considerations the designs should focus on: